 Transportation & Shipment

 The transportation and shipment of biological materials is subjected to stringent regulatory controls.
 Individuals involved in the transportation and shipment of infectious substances must receive training on the applicable regulations and requirements before shipping such materials.
 EHS provides regular training sessions for those individuals requiring shipping training.
-Click here for the Infectious Substances Shipping training or call the Biological Safety Program at 713-500-8170 for questions or assistance with shipping.
+See the dates below for the Infectious Substances Shipping training or call the Biological Safety Program at 713-500-8170 for questions or assistance with shipping.

 Any movement or transport of biological materials within a laboratory or building should be performed in such a manner as to prevent any spilling and/or leakage.
 Materials should be transported in containers that can be sealed in some manner, and a secondary container should be used.
 If the outside of the primary container is suspected of being contaminated, decontaminate using 10% bleach solution, an EPA approved disinfectant, or a disinfectant appropriate for the biological material in use.
 If the material to be transported could puncture the primary container, a secondary, puncture-resistant container should be used.
 Any equipment that is suspected of being contaminated must also be contained or decontaminated prior to movement or service work.